 Detoxification is not the same as removing it.
 It only provides detoxification for an emergency.
 Which allows you to put off on a water change until you have time to do it.

-Can filtration remove nitrates from shrimp tank?
+Can filtration remove nitrates from the shrimp tank?

 No, it cannot.
 Your filters will not help you at all.
 The water can be amazingly crystal clear but it does not mean that it is free from nitrates.

-The point is that the filtration system harbors bacteria and that bacteria use ammonia and nitrites (which are very toxic to the shrimp) and then produces nitrates and nothing is removing them from the tank.
+The point is that the filtration system harbors bacteria and that bacteria use ammonia and nitrites (which are very toxic to the shrimp) and then produce nitrates and nothing is removing them from the tank.
 Unless you have got plants, algae or you are doing water changes, etc.

 However, if you clean your prefilter before waste starts to break down, it will slow down the accumulation of nitrates.
 The more organics we remove the less time it is for nitrates to accumulate.

-Vodka vs nitrates.
+Vodka vs nitrates

 Now, I have your full attention 🙂

 I believe that this method can be used only if you are completely desperate and do not have any other ways to remove nitrates from the tank.
 I will repeat that this is only for desperate measures.
-Although, it is a pretty well-known method in reef tank community.
+Although, it is a pretty well-known method in the reef tank community.
 Unfortunately, there are not many cases when aquarists use it in freshwater tanks.

 So be very careful and keep in mind that you have to use a protein skimmer.
 It is an absolute must!
 However, it will not suffice the purpose it was built for (in a freshwater tank).

-As the product of nitrification, nitrates can accumulate in large quantities, especially in closed eco-system like the aquarium.
+As the product of nitrification, nitrates can accumulate in large quantities, especially in a closed eco-system like the aquarium.
 Thus, nitrates can cause a lethal or sub-lethal effect to dwarf shrimp.

 The main toxic action of nitrate (through nitrite) is due to the conversion of oxygen-carrying pigments to forms that are incapable of carrying oxygen.
 Nitrate toxicity to dwarf shrimp also increases with increasing nitrate concentrations and exposure times.
 In contrast, nitrate toxicity may decrease with increasing body size, and environmental adaptation.